 AUA’s educational program leading to the Doctor of Medicine (MD) degree is a 4.5-year program.
 It consists of two years of Preclinical Sciences coursework on the AUA campus in Antigua and 84 weeks of study in the Clinical Sciences at teaching hospitals throughout the United States where students complete their core and elective rotations.
 Rotations are also available in Canada, India, and the United Kingdom.

 For many Caribbean medical schools, it takes over a decade to receive these recognitions, but AUA’s dedication to upholding the highest academic standards has not gone unnoticed by government jurisdictions, external agencies, and international accrediting bodies.
 In record time, the university has become one of the few to obtain prestigious accreditations that were earned after comprehensive evaluations confirmed the extraordinary quality of AUA’s facilities, curriculum, resources, faculty, administration, and student body.
-As a result of these recognitions, AUA graduates are eligible for residency and licensure throughout India, the United States, the United Kingdom and Canada.
+As a result of these recognitions and upon passing the necessary licensure exams, AUA graduates are eligible for residency and licensure throughout India, the United States, the United Kingdom and Canada.
 These recognitions also allow students to participate in clinical rotations there as well.

 Graduates are eligible to participate in residency training and receive licensure in Canada.
 Through the Canadian Resident Matching Service (CaRMS) and the National Resident Matching Program (NRMP), they have secured many competitive specialties.

 MARYAM MARBINA, MD